jprado1/brewrank/index.markdown

 Applying this correction allowed us to witness an evolution in the distribution of ratings:
 ![](/images/bias_graphs.png)

+We can see a clear evolution in the distribution of ratings from the RateBeer website after the correction.
+The distribution shifts to the right: our correction led to a higher proportion of higher ratings, suggesting that users were grading harshly before correction.
+This effect is not observable in the case of the BeerAdvocate website.
+This could be because there is an outlier user having reviewed a very high number of beers compared to the other users.
+Because of this, the attenuation coefficient would become very small for most users, erasing their biases.

 ## National treasures : best brew by country and the happiness they bring